-How much a state could limit outdoor advertising of cigarettes through regulations was at issue in the Supreme Court case, Lorillard Tobacco Co. v.
-Reilly, 2001.
-The court found that some of Massachusetts's advertising limits violated the First Amendment because they were not narrowly tailored to accomplish the state's goal of protecting children.
-(In this photo, a billboard advertising Marlboro cigarettes overlooks Sunset Boulevard in the Beverly Hills section of Los Angeles, Calif., Jan.
-9, 1994, AP Photo, used with permission from The Associated Press.)
+Lorillard Tobacco Co. v.
+Reilly (2001) said that Massachusetts's limits on tobacco advertising violated the First Amendment because they were not narrowly tailored to accomplish the state's goal of protecting children.
+In this photo, a billboard advertising Marlboro cigarettes overlooks Sunset Boulevard in the Beverly Hills section of Los Angeles in 1994.
+(AP Photo, used with permission from the Associated Press)

 The Court affirmed lower court rulings in part and reversed them in part, finding that some regulations targeting specific cigarette advertising and sales practices violated the First Amendment.

-Supreme Court finds state's restrictions on tobacco advertising violated First Amendment
+Court said state restrictions on tobacco advertising violated First Amendment

 Writing for the majority, Justice Sandra Day O’Connor agreed with the First Circuit Court of Appeals regarding the FCLAA pre-emption, but the Court also had to address whether Massachusetts’ regulations limiting advertising within 1,000 feet of schools and similar regulations were justified as proper zoning regulations or regulations designed to protect youth.

 She decided that “the Attorney General’s outdoor and point-of-sale advertising regulations targeting cigarettes are preempted by the FCLAA.”

 The Court found that other state regulations were subject to the test the Court developed for commercial speech in Central Hudson Gas and Electric Corp. v.
 Public Service Commission (1980), which required governments to show that a speech restriction directly and materially advances an asserted interest and that there is a reasonable fit between the legislative ends and means chosen to accomplish them.